companieshouse/DARr/docs/06-GLA_address_match.md

 ## Power BI Dashboard Link

-## Recommendations
+## Recommendations for next steps – June 2022

-1. Define what a good address would look like in Companies House data.
-One of the issues with current data is that some address details are not in the appropriate field, such as the town being input into ‘Address Line 2’ column.
+1. Define what a ‘good address’ would look like in Companies House data.
+One of the issues with current data is that some address details are not in the appropriate field, such as the town being input into ‘Address Line 2’ column instead of the Post Town column.
+Examples of an acceptable address should be documented to compare with those that have been submitted by companies.
 2. If the postcode field in CH data is blank, consider augmenting data by adding a new column to lookup the company address to bring back a postcode that exists in the PAF.
 Currently CH cannot correct any submitted data such as postcodes but a reference column for a matched address could be added, as outlined in Corporate Transparency and Register Reform White Paper (publishing.service.gov.uk), “If an individual fails to verify, the public register will be annotated to show this.
 This will enable anyone viewing the register to make their own assessment of the integrity and risk profile of those they are researching”.
-Could this be extended to full address details to standardise?
 3. Conduct further analysis on the correlation between a Company not supplying a postcode, or not supplying a correct address (one that doesn’t match the PAF) and filing accounts and confirmation statements on time.
 Preliminary analysis has been completed on this and in the future, the quality of addresses submitted could be used as an indicator for companies that are fraudulent, or would not file accounts and confirmation statements on time.
 The analysis already completed can be found in the following BI Dashboard: https://app.powerbi.com/groups/me/dashboards/2921b718-7552-40f2-b759-6ae77120bad5?ctid=e6acfe5e-7f2a-455a-9d85-ecf93371f601&pbi_source=linkShare
+4. Alter the method used to clean Companies House data, such as removing unnecessary columns and whitespace in the postcode fields.
+Instead of using Power BI, Python could be a better option.
+This will also save time when using other data files that will need to be cleaned in the same way because the Python code can be copied and reused for each file.
+5. Use Python Fuzzy String matching for the partial matching scores.
+This can be done through Power BI or before import and the code used for other CH data files for Score 5.
-4. Utilise other software for analysis.
-Currently, the PAF is split into sections (Glasgow and Glasgow in this example), so the Companies House data requires filtering to find addresses in those cities, however, not all postcodes with the filters applied are in the correct cities.
-For example postcodes exist in ‘B7’ but ‘B74’ is not in the PAF as a Glasgow postcodes.
+6. Continue to find alternative software for analysis, such as AWS, so files don’t need to be saved and imported into software, or split because they are too large to analyse as a full set with our current software.
+Currently, the PAF is split into sections (Birmingham and Glasgow in this example), so the Companies House data requires filtering to find addresses in those cities, however, not all postcodes with the filters applied are in the correct cities, as it is impossible to capture them all, particularly when some data is missing or in the wrong format.
 Addresses are also input into several different fields, or customers do not state the city, but smaller towns within the city as the main post town.
 This makes it unfeasible to filter the CH accurately.
+This is a temporary issue until we can use software to analyse the full PAF against Companies House data.
+7. Consider collaborative work with engineers or data scientists within CH who may already have completed similar analysis